 All vessel owners and operators must ensure vessel sewage is managed appropriately.
-Sewage discharges must comply with regulations administered by the Great Barrier Reef Marine Park Authority (GBRMPA) and Queensland coastal waters requirements.
+Sewage discharges must comply with regulations administered by the Great Barrier Reef Marine Park Authority and Queensland coastal waters requirements.
 These regulations are different, and to assist with complying you need to consider:

 - The type of waterway in which the vessel activities will take place

 - The number of people that intend to be onboard the vessel

 - The amount of time to be spent in the different waterways

 - Recreational vessels with untreated sewage

 - Commercial vessels in the Great Barrier Reef Marine Park